stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 3. `OrganizationalLevel_Encoder`

-   * Role: produce OrganizationalLevel_Descriptor objects from text or structured data.
+   * Role: produce `OrganizationalLevel_Descriptor` objects from text or structured data as defined in Section 8.1.

    * Interface: